One Homography is All You Need: IMM-based Joint Homography and Multiple Object State Estimation: Results

 For the KITTI test dataset, IMM-JHSE significantly outperforms the HOTA and AssA scores of other methods (UCMCTrack and OC-SORT) in the car class -- with HOTA increasing by $2.11$ over UCMCTrack and AssA by $5.09$ in Table~\ref{tab:kitti_test}.

 At the time of writing, IMM-JHSE is placed twenty-fourth on the KITTI-car leaderboard\footnote{\url{https://www.cvlibs.net/datasets/kitti/eval_tracking_detail.php?result=c3e8939f18cba7b23a2e05a92d4df9e994eaaf91}}.
-In addition, all methods that are placed above it are 3D MOT methods that make use of regular 3D measurements, except for RAM \cite{Tokmakov2022ObjectMemory}, which uses a self-supervised encoder that optimises a Markov walk along a space-time graph.
+In addition, all methods that are placed above it are 3D MOT methods that make use of regular 3D measurements, except for RAM \citep{Tokmakov2022ObjectMemory}, which uses a self-supervised encoder that optimises a Markov walk along a space-time graph.
 Table~\ref{tab:kitti_test_3d} compares IMM-JHSE and some of these methods.
 Interestingly, while RAM outperforms IMM-JHSE in the car class, IMM-JHSE outperforms RAM in the pedestrian class.
-While there is a large difference (3.49 HOTA) between IMM-JHSE and the top-ranked method (BiTrack \cite{Huang2024BiTrack:Data}), it should also be noted that IMM-JHSE uses publicly available detections and the corresponding difference in detection accuracy is 3.64\%.
+While there is a large difference (3.49 HOTA) between IMM-JHSE and the top-ranked method (BiTrack \citep{Huang2024BiTrack:Data}), it should also be noted that IMM-JHSE uses publicly available detections, and the corresponding difference in detection accuracy is 3.64\%.
 Furthermore, BiTrack is an offline method.
 Considering that IMM-JHSE uses only an initial homography estimate and further relies only on 2D detections, it is remarkable that it compares so well to 3D MOT methods (which use regular 3D measurements).
+This implies that the additional disambiguating information afforded by 3D methods is closely matched by the expanded track state maintained in IMM-JHSE and its novel association method.
+Practically, the use of IMM-JHSE foregoes processing 3D measurements in every frame, although this comes at the cost of a more complex state and association model.